A closeup of 'Threshold' a green, tile mosaic created by Lynn Basa, located in the main entrance to Nancy Nicholas Hall.

 1 credit

-Provides students a detailed examination of careers in the financial services industry.
-High-level experts from leading companies in the financial services industry participate as guest speakers and panel members.
+Provides detailed examination of careers in the retailing industry.
+High level industry experts from leading companies in the retailing industry participate as guest speakers and panel members.

 Design Studies